Throwback Thurs.- MOVE OVER MURPHY!

 One Hell of a Vet Visit

 Ok so I have told you all about my pug and the embarrassing and gross things she does.
-If you haven’t read that blog here’s the link http://thenuttybrowns.wordpress.com/2013/02/12/a-pug-named-pepe/ .
+If you haven’t read that blog here’s the link https://thenuttybrowns.wordpress.com/2013/02/12/a-pug-named-pepe/ .
 It will help explain a little further why that one vet visit is just another day of complete shame as a dog owner.
 I resisted the urge to post this, but my hubby who didn’t have to go through the ordeal said I should.
 So here it goes.
 Feel free to laugh at my pain.

 So Pepe, our pug, has bad habits that you learned about in the last blog.
 I left one out.
 It also has to do with poo.
 It all started back when I was pregnant with Piper and didn’t have Roscoe (our other dog I will get to him in a minute).
 When out in public, Pepe chooses to poop at the worse time possible.
 Not only does she poop, but she does it on the move as if nothing is happening.
 We were at a dog celebration in Uptown Charlotte.
 We though it was great dog to pay homage to our number one pup.
 How does she thank us?
 Buy pooping in the middle of a crowed sidewalk while walking along cool calm and collected..
 So at first we didn’t know what was going on until we smelled the stench.
 Nothing like having to bag your dogs poop in a crowd over a ten foot distance.
 Josh found the whole thing funny but refused to act like he knew us for a little while.